MicrosoftDocs/security/operations/ingest-data-sources.md

         1. Ingesting security alerts into Sentinel enables it to be the "central pane of incident management" across the environment.

         2. Incident investigation starts in Sentinel and should continue in the Microsoft 365 Defender portal or Defender for Cloud, if deeper analysis is required.

+        >[!NOTE]
+        >To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft 365 Defender-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Azure Active Directory Identity Protection) when connecting Microsoft 365 Defender.
+For more information, see [Microsoft 365 Defender incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).

     4. Microsoft Defender for Cloud Apps Alerts.